Annotating Web Browsing Agents: From WebArena Traces to Human Evaluation

 enabled: true

-Web agent errors often cluster at specific points in the trace.
-Analyze where errors occur:
+Web agent errors tend to cluster at particular points in the trace.
+Check where they occur:

 import pandas as pd